The First Years

 “In this way the Greek Scholar studied Sanskrit in Benares and having for the first time translated the Sanskrit books into Greek to enlarge the knowledge of the whole of Europe, he made an unprecedented contribution.
 At that time English scholars too studied Sanskrit and wrote books, but their primary purpose was politics.
 For the state of being and fitness of government they loved Sanskrit, but the interest of the Greek Galanos was purely Academic.
 His main aim was to introduce the Sanskrit language and literature to the European scholars and he continued to flourish in this graceful effort.
 In this way, for the introduction of the tradition of the Paṇḍits (scholars) of Benares to foreign countries we are always obliged to the Greek scholar Demetrios Galanos and in order to make more known the name and the work of this almost forgotten scholar of Sanskrit this description has been given here.”

 More recently, a “Dimitrios Galanos” Chair for Hellenic Studies was established at Jawaharlal Nehru University in New Delhi, India in September 2000.
 Also, an International Conference titled “Demetrios Galanos and His Legacy: Indo-Greek scholarship 1790-2018” was organized by the Indira Gandhi National Centre for the Arts (IGNCA) and was held in two phases, one – in New Delhi and the other – in Varanasi, in February, 2018.
-The Embassy of Greece in New Delhi, the India International Centre, the Bharat Adhyayan Kendra of Banaras Hindu University, Varanasi, and the Indo-Hellenic Friendship League, were active collaborators in this endeavour.
+The Embassy of Greece in New Delhi, the India International Centre, the Bharat Adhyayan Kendra of Banaras Hindu University, Varanasi, and the Hellenic-Indian Friendship League, were active collaborators in this endeavour.

 However, we must mention that Galanos’ genius contributions have not been recognized or appreciated in the measure they deserve.
 The majority of authors of the standard histories of Sanskrit literature seem to be unaware of his work and do not include his name in their lists of foreign contributors to the study of Sanskrit literature.
 Also, the absence of a department for Indian studies in the Greek universities has prevented greater recognition of and deeper research into his work – a fact that has been criticized by all who have written about his life and his work.